ezyxip/ezyxip/README.md

 ## Android
 Any Javist sooner or later comes to learn the principles of **android development**.
 Here I discovered the powerful and concise Kotlin language, which makes many useful additions to the Java environment.
 I'm learning about the **Jetpack Compose** framework and the **Kotlin** coding language.
 Now I can develop multi-window android applications using **Compose Navigation**, which work with various _data stores and the network_

+## Embedded
+Development of software for hardware complexes in C. I have worked on projects aimed at creating multifunctional radio complexes.
+I solved the problems of interaction of low-level components with each other in conditions of low resources and high importance of real-time data processing, modification of protocols for interaction of FPGA components and integration of devices among themselves.
+I worked with:
+- Hardware platforms
+  * FPGA Virtex
+  * Milandr
+  * GD32
+- IDE
+  * Keil uVision 5
+  * Xlinx